 If your design and planning process are not executed properly, it is possible that your campaign will fail.

-Due to the logistics involved, it is almost impossible to stop a distribution campaign once it’s happening.
-If you therefore find out that your design doesn’t work, and you are not getting any responses, you are likely going to have to eat the whole distribution cost.
+Due to the logistics involved, it is hard to stop a distribution campaign once it’s happening.
+If you therefore find out that your design isn’t working, and you are not getting any responses, there is not much that can be done.

 This can be remedied by consulting professionals with a good track record during your design and planning process.
 To avoid the worst case scenario, allow your distribution company to examine your designs and plans and to critique them before you make a commitment.